In this section we cover the possibilities of customizing the user interface. ReportServer provides the following customization options:

 Using the configuration file /fileserver/etc/ui/urlview.cf you can define context aware tabs to be displayed in the TeamSpace or in the administration module (e.g., report management, user management, etc.).
 This allows you to, for example, display the documentation report directly whenever a user selects a report in the TeamSpace.

-The configuration of extra tabs is split into two parts:
+The configuration of extra tabs is split into three parts:

 <?xml version="1.0" encoding="UTF-8"?>